ima-projects/Movie_Recommendation_Sys_using_Machine_Learning/README.md

 <img src="./img-movrec.png" alt="movie recs">

 ### Feature Selection and Importance
+- This is a content and popularity-based recommendation system.
+That is why it will incorporate features such as the movie title, cast, director, genre, description and theme.
+- Textual data, such as words or sentences, cannot be directly processed by most machine learning algorithms, which typically require numerical inputs.
+Therefore, a process called feature extraction is used to convert the textual data into numerical values that can be used as input to these algorithms.
+Here the movies are converted into a vector.
+- After the user provides the input, the similarity confidence scores are used to generate a list of recommended movies for a user based on their preferences.
+The Cosine Similarity Algorithm is used to find the similarity between the vectors.
+- This results in a list of movies generated that can then be suggested to the user.

 ### Insights and Recommendations Derived from Experimental Analysis
+- Most of the movie suggestions in the data source contain more mainstream recommendations.

 ### Limitations and Suggestions for Optimization of the Recommendation System
+- Can add more movie sources in the future to compare popularity of movie, movie genre, etc. based on location.
+- I can also do this for streaming platforms and provide more granular information on content or popularity of movie(s) based on results of user input and/or location.

 ## Installation: Simplify Your Analysis
 ### Run in Google Colab